 - Study in Brisbane

 - Brisbane is the capital city of Queensland.
 It is Australia’s New World City, with one of the fastest growing economies in the world.
-The cost of living in Brisbane is one of the lowest of any capital city in Australia, perfect for international students looking for an affordable place to receive a high-quality education.
+The cost of living in Brisbane is one of the lowest of any capital city in Australia - perfect for international students looking for an affordable place to receive a quality education.
 What other draws does Brisbane have for an international student?

 - Study in Adelaide

 - Adelaide is the capital city of South Australia.
-It has the lowest cost of living of any city in Australia.
+It has the lowest cost of living of any city in the country.
 It is considered to be one of the world’s most livable cities.
-In addition to having a high quality of life, Adelaide offers its inhabitants a wide variety of things to do.
-It is considered to be the food and wine capital of Australia; it hosts a number of different festivals every year; and it is located exactly halfway between Sydney and Perth, perfect for international students who want to explore Australia.
-What else does Adelaide have to offer?
+In addition to having a high quality of life, Adelaide offers its inhabitants a variety of things to do.
+It is considered to be the food and wine capital of Australia.
+It hosts a number of different festivals every year, and is located exactly halfway between Sydney and Perth, perfect for international students who want to explore.
+Learn more about what Adelaide has to offer.